Sairaju-9/Air_Quality_prediction/README.md

 Afterward, open your web browser and navigate to http://localhost:5000/.
 A web page will appear, featuring a form where you can input values for various parameters such as temperature, humidity, and pressure.
 Click the "Predict" button to obtain the predicted AQI value.

-Alternatively, you can access the application online [here](https://lakshmisowjanya11.pythonanywhere.com/).